wahani/modules/README.md

 stopCluster(cl)
 ```

+# Modules in Packages

+...

 # Modules with Object Orientation

+S3 method dispatch will not work because of the special search mechanism of
+`UseMethod`.
+By default the set functions of the methods package have side
+effects in the top level environment.
+A module has only access to that
-I have trouble with S3, default S4.
-Most of syntactic sugar in aoos works:
+environment in a package.
+Most of the syntactic sugar (S4) in aoos works:

 ```r